-Classes of 2017 and after: For Honors students who enter Marquette with AP or IB credit for English 1001 (a 4 on any English AP) OR English 1001 and English 1002 (a 5 on any English AP), English 1301 and 1302 will satisfy all 6 credits of the UCCS Rhetoric requirement PLUS the UCCS LPA requirement.
+Classes entering 2013 and after: For Honors students who enter Marquette with AP or IB credit for English 1001 (a 4 on any English AP) OR English 1001 and English 1002 (a 5 on any English AP), English 1301 and 1302 will satisfy all 6 credits of the UCCS Rhetoric requirement PLUS the UCCS LPA requirement.

 For Honors students who enter Marquette with no AP or IB credit for English 1001 or English 1002, English 1301 and 1302 will satisfy only the 6 credits of the UCCS Rhetoric requirement.
 These students will still need to take a non-Honors UCCS LPA course.

 As for any Honors course, students must receive a final grade of C or higher in each of the English courses to receive Honors credit.
-For the classes of 2017 and after there are no other grade requirements for these courses.
+For classes entering 2013 and after there are no other grade requirements for these courses.